PhD students from other universities apply to come to Newcastle because they are:

 Applicants for occasional student status must normally meet our standard entry requirements.
 This means all applicants must hold at least a 2:1 honours degree and/or a Master’s degree in a relevant subject.

 Applicants whose first language is not English also require IELTS 7.0 or equivalent.

 How to apply

 In the first instance you should contact the appropriate member of staff to discuss opportunities to work with them.

-If you're not sure who might best support your research, contact the relevant postgraduate research director:
+If you're not sure who might best support your research, contact the relevant postgraduate research admissions selector:

 - Geography - Professor Rachel Woodward